Zanderthegreat12/UW-Roomie/README.md

     - What the actual value/screen is

 Known Bugs:
-- Not all matches show up after creating survey.
-- Loading match menu resets match status.
+- None that we know of.
+So if you find any, please report it.

 ## DEVELOPER GUIDE
 How to host code on independent server (for developers):
   1. Clone UW-Roomie repository on your local machine
-  2. Create 2 SQL databases.
+  2. Create 2 SQL databases (only supported type is Azure SQL Server).
 One for testing and one for main service <br>
     - After creating the databases, connect to said databases <br>
     - Then execute CreateTables.sql in root directory on both databases
   4. Input the needed properties of your databses in dbconn (service database) and dbconntest (test database)